xgbuils/iterum/doc/API_constructor.md

 ## Repeat (value, [n = Infinity])

 Returns an object that passed to the Iterum constructor, creates a generator that returns iterator that iterates over `value` for `n` times.
+Default value of `n` is Infinity.

 ### usage:
 ``` javascript